xeontem/firebase-react-functions/README.md

   - two options to call the lambda function:
     - through the ordinary ajax request
     - through the firebase.callable method
+  - it is necessary to catch every possible errors on methods that communicates with firestore, since deploy on CI will fail.

 Circle CI:
   - add firebase token to the env variable of the project.
 Not to the context.